muktadir-rhmn/tutorial-sharing-platform-be/README.md

 - Cache Layer: If an API is set to be cached, this cache layer caches API response.
 Once cached, any further request to that API will be served from the cache, until it expires.

+## Resource Model
+I tried to follow REST.

+The following collections represent the BE to FE:
+- /users
+- /hierarchy
+- /tutorials
+- /lessons
+- /comments
+- /notes
+- /markings
+- /evaluations

+Each item in any of the collections has a unique identifier.
+The path `/{collectionName}/{itemID}` represents an item of a collection.

+For example, each tutorial has a unique identifier.
+The path `/tutorials/5f312e48217a060239bfc782` represents a tutorial with ID `5f312e48217a060239bfc782`.

 ## Stacks Used
 Programming Language: Java